The Beauty Process: Triple Platinum: Background and recording

 The Beauty Process: Triple Platinum is the follow-up to L7's 1994 album Hungry for Stink, which was released by Slash Records in collaboration with Reprise Records.
 Hungry for Stink peaked at No. 117 on the US Billboard Top 200 chart and coincided with the 1994 Lollapalooza music festival, where the band shared the stage with other successful acts including The Smashing Pumpkins and The Breeders.
 For their next album, L7 decided to take a less constrained approach than they took with their previous albums.
 According to singer and guitarist Donita Sparks, "In the past, I think we wanted to prove that we were tough cookies.
 We wanted to show that we could rock harder than anyone.
 Now we're more secure.
 So we have more freedom.
 It's kind of liberating."

 The Beauty Process was recorded at Conway Recording Studios in Hollywood and Sound City Studios in Van Nuys, California.
 The album was produced by Rob Cavallo, Joe Barresi, and the band.
 During the recording sessions, founding bassist Jennifer Finch left the band to return to college.
 Although Finch was briefly replaced by L7's friend Greta Brinkman, Sparks had to play bass when Brinkman was not available.
 Sparks explained that there was a huge cost associated with the time spent in the recording studio, henceforth the band could not afford to wait for Brinkman.
 The songs "Bitter Wine", "Must Have More", and "Me, Myself & I" were written by guitarist and vocalist Suzi Gardner.
+The album had to be mixed twice and mastered three times.
 Recording of the album was completed in November 1996.